Zoran Jevtović

 Zoran Jevtović (born 20 April 1958) is a retired footballer who played as a midfielder for clubs in Yugoslavia and Greece.

 Club career

 Jevtović began playing football with FK Rad, helping the club gain promotion to the Yugoslav First League.

-In 1988, Jevtović moved abroad, joining Greek first division side Apollon Athens F.C. for four seasons.
+In 1988, Jevtović moved abroad, joining Greek first division side Apollon Athens for four seasons.
 He would move to Greek second division side Atromitos F.C. for the 1992-93 season.

 Manager career

 Following his playing career, Jevtović became a football manager.
 He led Thrasyvoulos F.C. during 2009.